 Battery life and charging case

-The QuietComfort Earbuds feature a larger battery (6 hours).
-Still, when power drainers like ANC, loud volume, and excessive wireless streaming are considered, they give the same runtime as the Elite 85t on a full charge: 5.5 hours.
+The Bose QuietComfort Earbuds feature a larger battery (6 hours).
+Even with power drainers like ANC, loud volume, and heavy wifi streaming, they operate for 5.5 hours like the Elite 85t on a full charge.
 This is disheartening regardless of which side you choose.

-One advantage of the Elite 85t is that you can turn off ANC for an additional two hours of usage, which is useful when you’re running short on battery and want to prioritize streaming over noise canceling.
+One benefit of the Elite 85t is that you can turn off ANC to get two more hours of use.
+This is useful when your battery is low and you’d rather stream music than cancel noise.

-There is no option to disable both listening modes on the QuietComfort Earbuds simultaneously, so you must use one or the other.
-The QuietComfort Earbuds provide 2 hours of usage on a 15-minute charge, while the Elite 85t only provides 1 hour of use on a 15-minute charge.
+There is no option to disable both listening modes on the Bose QuietComfort Earbuds simultaneously, so you must use one or the other.
+The QuietComfort Earbuds provide 2 hours of usage on a 15-minute charge, while the Elite 85t only provides 1 hour of use on a 15-minute charging.

 With such a large charging case, you’d think the QuietComfort Earbuds would have more portable power.
 Nope.
 Sorry.
 It barely lasts 18 hours, but Jabra’s case lasts 24 hours with ANC and 28 hours when switched off.